 I70.
 Moon Palace Sumi Ink.

 While the packaging is a bit different, this is the highly sought after and highly recommended Japanese Sumi Ink.
 For both broad edge and pointed pen work.
-Dries waterproof.
+Dries water resistant.
 A great calligraphy ink.
 The ink is now in a bottle with a gold label.

 Four sizes available: